Protecting NY Workers Since 1969

 Your Ability to Earn Is Your Greatest Asset

 If you're 35 years old earning $75,000/year and work until age 65, your lifetime earnings potential is over $2.25 million.
 You insure your car, your home, and your health—shouldn't you also insure the income that pays for all of them?
-Disability insurance protects your most valuable financial asset: your ability to earn a living.
+Disability insurance is designed to help protect your ability to earn a living.

 At Stan Steele Agency, we can help you explore disability insurance options that protect your income and financial security.
 Whether you need short-term coverage for temporary setbacks or long-term protection for serious conditions, we're here to help you understand your options.